 There are a number of reasons for this phenomenon.
 Let’s start with the business of insurance providers.

-Risk – Insurance companies are in the business of calculating risk.
+Insurance companies are in the business of calculating risk.
 The less risky a person is to insure, the lower the cost, to them and to you.
 Insurance providers, using past historical data, have determined that male drivers participate in higher risk driving behaviour than women, and so car insurance rates are higher for men.
 Therefore it is possible that two people with similar driving histories or abilities may pay very different car insurance rates.
 Again, this relates to how much risk the insurer assigns to each type of driver.

-Demographics – Part of that past historical data is driven (pun intended) by demographic history.
+Part of that past historical data is driven (pun intended) by demographic history.
 Men of a certain age have proven to be riskier drivers than women.
-They are more likely to drive without seat belts, they generally drive faster, and ultimately they are more likely to get into accidents.
+They are more likely to drive without seat belts, they generally drive faster, and ultimately they are more likely to get into collisions.
 Statistics Canada showed that between 2008 and 2012 more men (8,456) died in car-related accidents than women (3,561).

-If you are male, in the 16-25 age demographic, your car insurance quotes will be at their highest based on much of this historical data.
+If you are male, in the 16-25 age demographic, your auto insurance quotes will be at their highest based on much of this historical data.
 The longer you maintain a safe record, the lower the car insurance rates will become.

-Are there ways to lower car insurance rates?
+How to lower car insurance rates

 While insurance companies will continue to assess you and your driving history in terms of risk, there are things you can do to help lower your car insurance rates over time.